z-shell/zi/docs/README.md

 (( ${+_comps} )) && _comps[zi]=_zi
 ```

-## Usage
+## Documentation

-All usage information available [**here**](https://github.com/z-shell/zi/wiki/Usage).
+All [documentation](https://github.com/z-shell/zi/wiki) can be viewed on our wiki pages.
 If you know how we could improve it, please let us know.
 We highly appreciated any feedback.

-## Documentation

-All [documentation](https://github.com/z-shell/zi/wiki) can be viewed on our wiki pages.

 ## Contributing